cdleon/awesome-terminals/README.md

 - [TotalTerminal](https://totalterminal.binaryage.com/) - A system-wide terminal available on a hot-key.
 TotalTerminal is a plugin for Terminal.app.
 - [Upterm](https://github.com/railsware/upterm) - **[DEPRECATED]** A terminal emulator for the 21st century.
 - [Warp](https://www.warp.dev/) - Warp is a blazingly fast, rust-based terminal reimagined from the ground up to work like a modern app.
-- [Wez's Terminal](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust. [https://wezfurlong.org/wezterm/](https://wezfurlong.org/wezterm/)
+- [Wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust. [https://wezfurlong.org/wezterm/](https://wezfurlong.org/wezterm/)
 - [ZOC](https://www.emtec.com/zoc/index.html) - SSH Client and Terminal Emulator for macOS and Windows

 ### Web